Bullish retail sales bolster economic outlook

-WASHINGTON (Reuters) - U.S. retail sales expanded at their fastest clip in five months in February, the latest sign of momentum for an economy facing headwinds from higher taxes and pricier gasoline.
+WASHINGTON (Reuters) - Retail sales expanded at their fastest clip in five months in February, the latest sign of momentum for an economy facing headwinds from higher taxes and pricier gasoline.

 The solid sales came on the heels of strong gains in employment and manufacturing.
 But the improvement in the economic picture is likely insufficient to compel the Federal Reserve to reduce its monetary policy support.